echopdx/coosbay/site/content/adventure/entertainment-and-nightlife.md

 #### Explore Our Downtown Walking Maps

-[Explore our Coos Bay & North Bend Downtown Walking Maps by clicking here.](/img/walking-map-cbnb.pdf)Find a mapped list of restaurants, public spaces, retail and entertainment, in our walkable downtowns.
+[Explore our Coos Bay & North Bend Downtown Walking Maps by clicking here.](/img/walking-map-cbnb.pdf)Find a mapped list of restaurants, public spaces, retail and entertainment, in our walkable downtowns.<br><br>

 {{< columns number="2" >}}